 - Check Boxes: Check Boxes allow you to make selections and update the dashboard.
 For example, suppose I have a training dashboard and I am the company's CEO, I would want to look at the overall company dashboard.
 But if I am the sales head, I would only want to look at the performance of my department.
 In such a case, you can create a dashboard with checkboxes for different divisions of the company.

 - Drop Down List: A drop-down list allows a user to make an exclusive selection.
+You can use these drop-down selection to update the dashboard.
+For example, if you are showing data by department, you can have the department names in the drop down.

 Using Excel Charts to Visualize Data in an Excel Dashboard